truesellj/JSFunSummer2021/docs/InstallationGuideWindows.md

 To avoid unnecessary merge conflicts (believe me, merge conflicts are very frustrating), please make sure _Checkout Windows-style, commit Unix-style line endings_ is selected.

 When you finish installing, you should see Git Bash on your computer.
 Open it, type `git --version` to confirm that it works.
-You should see something like _git version 2.23.0_.
+You should see something like _git version 2.32.0_.
 Then close out of Git Bash.

 ## Node.js and NPM Packages

 Node.js is a JavaScript runtime engine.
 Basically, it allows you to run JavaScript programs outside of the browser.

-You will need to have the latest _Current_ version of Node installed as of September 2020 (14.10).
+You will need to have the latest _Current_ version of Node installed as of June 2021 (16.3).
 If you already have Node.js installed, type `node -v` in Git Bash.
 If you do not have the latest version, you will need to remove Node.js and reinstall it again.

 If Node.js is up-to-date, you should update NPM.
 You can update it with: